Atomic Bamboozle: An Industry of Lies

 “Haaken’s latest is an uncompromising piece of activism that’s well-crafted and urgent.”

-Naomi Klein, Professor of Climate Justice, University of British Columbia
+Professor of Climate Justice, University of British Columbia;

 Co-Director, Zinn Education Project